zmeecer/generator-redux-react-cordova/README.md

 ## For What is for

 It's boilerplate for Cordova (Phonegap) project: easy to use, useful for frequent projects development.
-In most cases, Cordova (Phonegap) application is optimal way to develop simple and cheep application over API for different platforms: iOS, Android, Web and other.
+In most cases, Cordova (Phonegap) application is optimal way to develop simple and cheap application over API for different platforms: iOS, Android, Web and other.

 Actually, this is a good way to understand basics of Redux + React + Webpack for each developer and try it!
 After that you can build your Hybrid Mobile Application on the http://build.phonegap.com site (it was free for 1 app) or do it locally.